conan-io/conan-center-index/docs/how_to_add_packages.md

 The system will use the [conan-center hook](https://github.com/conan-io/hooks) to perform some quality checks.
 These are required for the the CI to merge any pull request.

-Follow the [Developing Recipes Locally](developing_recipes_locally.md#installing-the-conancenter-hooks) for instructions.
+Follow the [Developing Recipes Locally](developing_recipes_locally.md#installing-the-conancenter-hooks) guide for instructions.

 Go to the [Error Knowledge Base](error_knowledge_base.md) page to know more about Conan Center hook errors.
-Some common errors related to Conan can be found on [troubleshooting](https://docs.conan.io/en/latest/faq/troubleshooting.html) section.
+Some common errors related to Conan can be found on the [troubleshooting](https://docs.conan.io/en/latest/faq/troubleshooting.html) section.

 ### Linters

 Linters are always executed by Github actions to validate parts of your recipe, for instance, if it uses migrated Conan tools imports.
 All executed linters are documented in [linters.md](linters.md).
+Check the [Developing Recipes](developing_recipes_locally.md#running-the-python-linters) page for running them locally.
 Check the [Developing Recipes](developing_recipes_locally.md#running-the-python-linters) for running them locally.